MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-service-principal-auth.md

 For more information, see [Application and service principal objects in Azure Active Directory](/azure/active-directory/develop/app-objects-and-service-principals).

-## Creating a service principal with the Azure CLI
+## Create a service principal with the Azure CLI

 Use the [Azure CLI][azure_cli] snippet below to create/get client secret credentials.